-This is the Service Set Identifier (SSID) and is the primary name that is used for connecting to a remote ADS-B receive via Wi-Fi.
+If connecting to a different receiver, it is necessary to populate the Service Set Identifier (SSID) field with the name of the Wi-Fi network used by that receiver.
 If this value is set, the AV-Link-E will first attempt to connect to the named device.